 In June 2020, the Group adopted the 2020 Incentive Compensation Plan ("2020 Plan"), which permits the granting of share options, restricted share units and other equity incentives to employees, directors and consultants of the Group.
 The 2020 plan administrator is the Group's board of directors.
 The board may also authorize one or more of the Group's officers to grant awards under the plan.
-The Group has authorized 45,765,386 ordinary shares for issuance under the 2020 Plan.
+The Group has initially authorized 45,765,386 ordinary shares, plus an annual increase on the first day of each year during the ten-year term of the 2020 Plan commencing with the year beginning January 1, 2021, by an amount equal to 1.0% of the total number of shares issued and outstanding on the last day of the immediately preceding year, for issuance under the 2020 Plan.
 The options expire in ten years from the date of grant.